5. Celibacy, divorce and marriage, 7:1-40

 hJ .. gamhsasa (gamew) aor. part. "a married woman" - the one / woman having married.
 The participle serves as a substantive.
 "A married woman's thoughts are on the world's business; her aim is to please her husband."

-tw/ andri (hr droV) dat. "her husband" - the husband.
+tw/ andri (hr droV) dat. "her husband" - [cares for the things of the world, how she may please] the = her husband.
 Dative of direct object after the verb "to please."

-"With a further word of caution Paul moves on to a point of notorious difficulty", Barrett.
+iii] Purpose: "With a further word of caution Paul moves on to a point of notorious difficulty", Barrett.
 When it comes to issues of getting married or staying single, the advice Paul has given "is not a matter of what is right or wrong, but what is or is not expedient and profitable", Barrett.
-Paul gives his advice to the end that it may "contribute to propriety and good order [in the church]", Fitzmyer.
+Paul gives advice that will "contribute to propriety and good order [in the church]", Fitzmyer.

-proV + acc. "[I am saying this] for" - [I say this] to, toward [that which is advantageous of you yourselves].
+proV + acc. "[I am saying this] for" - [i say this] to, toward [that which is advantageous].
 Here expressing purpose, "for", as NIV.
 "I have said all these things to you for the purpose of your advantage"

 uJmwn autwn "your own" - of you yourselves.
 The genitive is usually treated as verbal, objective, the pronoun being reflective, or intensive; "It's for your good I'm telling you this", Barclay.